gaussic/keras-en-backup/sources/models/sequential.md

 - __verbose__: Integer.
 0, 1, or 2.
 Verbosity mode.
     0 = silent, 1 = progress bar, 2 = one line per epoch.
 - __callbacks__: List of `keras.callbacks.Callback` instances.
-    List of callbacks to apply during training.
+    List of callbacks to apply during training and validation (if ).
     See [callbacks](/callbacks).
 - __validation_split__: Float between 0 and 1.
     Fraction of the training data to be used as validation data.